5 Common Questions Couples Ask in Therapy

 • Focus on the present: While acknowledging the past is important, try not to dwell on it.
 Focus on building a positive future together and creating new, healthy patterns.

-Online couples counselling can guide you through the process of healing and forgiveness.
+Online couples therapy can guide you through the process of healing and forgiveness.
 A therapist can help you identify the root causes of your resentment, develop communication skills for expressing your needs, and create a plan for moving forward together.

 "Is it time to consider separating?"